The Khao-San Road

 Chatuchak - The Weekend Market

 This is a must visit in Bangkok.
-It operates only on Saturdays and Sundays and it is considered the biggest open market in the world, there are even agencies of the big shipping companies (Fed Ex etc) so you can send your purchases directly home. (see Map) See this video of a visit in Chatuchak market.
+It operates only on Saturdays and Sundays and it is considered the biggest open market in the world.
+See the page about Chatuchak market.
+There are even agencies of the big shipping companies (Fed Ex etc) so you can send your purchases directly home. (see Map) See this video of a visit in Chatuchak market.

 There are really strange things sold in this market, it is much better than any museum.